SasView/sasview/src/sas/qtgui/MainWindow/media/data_formats_help.rst

 ------------------

-The :ref:`SANS_Calculator_Tool` in SasView recognises ASCII ('text') files containing coordinate data with the following extensions (which are not case-sensitive):
+The :ref:`SANS_Calculator_Tool` in SasView recognises ASCII ('text') files containing coordinate data (a grid of 'voxels') with the following extensions (which are not case-sensitive):

-*  .PDB (Protein Data Bank format)
+*  .PDB (`Protein Data Bank format <https://www.wwpdb.org/documentation/file-format>`_)
-*  .OMF (OOMMF micromagnetic simulation format)
+*  .OMF (`OOMMF micromagnetic simulation format <https://math.nist.gov/oommf/doc/userguide20a2/userguide/Vector_Field_File_Format_OV.html>`_)
 *  .SLD (Spin-Lattice Dynamics simulation format)

+In essence, coordinate formats specify a location and one or more properties of that location (e.g. what it represents, its volume, or magnetisation, etc).
+The PDB/OMF/SLD formats all use a rectangular grid of voxels.

+Coordinate formats such as .VTK or .STL are not currently supported by SasView.

 **Examples of these formats can be found in the \\test\\coordinate_data sub-folder in the SasView installation folder.**